-To treat a cavity, first your dentist will use a local anesthesia to numb the area around the tooth to be filled.
+To treat a cavity, first, your dentist in Toronto will use local anesthesia to numb the area around the tooth to be filled.
 Next, a driller or laser will be used to remove the decayed area.
 Once the decay has been removed, the dentist will prepare the space for filling by cleaning the cavity of bacteria and debris.

 If the decay is near the root, your dentist may first put in a liner made of glass- ionomer, calcium hydroxide, or other material to protect the nerve.